 - Security permissions.

-The metadata contains detailed descriptions of the types, methods, properties, and events defined in the assembly.
-It facilitates reflection and interoperability between languages, allowing other assemblies or applications to understand and effectively utilize the code.
+Metadata contains detailed descriptions of the types, methods, properties, and events defined in the assembly.
+It facilitates reflection and interoperability between languages, allowing other assemblies or applications to understand and effectively use the code.